badsector666/genesis/README.md

 # Bibobot
-A Python-based trading bot that leverages the volatility of the crypto market to make profits.
+A Typescript-based trading bot that leverages the volatility of the crypto market to make profits.

 Technical summary
 -----------------
-The two services are the server (Flask - Python) and the client (React - TS).
+The two services are the server (TS Node) and the client (React - TS).